 One small complaint may hide a great one.

 One injustice may hide another—one colonial may hide another,

 One blaring red uniform another, and another, a whole column.
-One bath

 may hide another bath

 As when, after bathing, one walks out into the rain.

 One idea may hide another: Life is simple

 Hide Life is incredibly complex, as in the prose of Gertrude Stein

 One sentence hides another and is another as well.